losizm/little-security/README.md

 // Create security context with user and group permissions only implicit val user = UserSecurity("lupita", "finance")

-val docs = DocumentStore(user.userId, user.groupId)
+val docs = new DocumentStore(user.userId, user.groupId)

 // Owner can always read and write to document store docs.put("meeting-agenda.txt", "Be on time.", true)